Apple's Share of PC Users Drops To A Five-Year Low

 Back in the day, an ibook/macbook was both good and actually one of the cheaper options if you needed something small and light; mac minis stacked up reasonably favorably against all but the most atrocious cheapy towers; and Mac Pros were pretty respectably priced workstation offerings.
 I remember, back when they were still doing the intel-based 'cheese grater' case Pros; we were a Dell shop but when we priced out the Pros vs. equivalent Precisions our Dell rep turned a slightly unhealthy color and had to cut us a deal to make it worth going with those rather than just bootcamping the macs.
 That...isn't exactly...how the world works anymore.

+Yeah, good luck with that on newer models.
+Everything is soldered to the mainboard.

 Apple bet the farm on iOS.
-(Score:4, Insightful)
+(Score:5, Informative)

 They abandoned productivity computing users almost entirely.